ustunb/actionable-recourse/README.md

 ## Installation

-Please install from source, as this project is still in development and updating:
+Please install from source, as this project is still in development:

 ```
 $ git clone git@github.com:ustunb/actionable-recourse.git